hookmanuk/UEVRTargetPercentages/README.md

 ## Installation

-Copy the lua script into the scripts folder of your UEVR game before injecting.
+Copy the screenpercentagetargets.lua script into the scripts folder of your UEVR game before injecting.